bormaxi8080/osint-timeline/DRAFT.md

 Cube Sandbox is a high-performance, out-of-the-box secure sandbox service built on RustVMM and KVM.
 It supports both single-node deployment and easy scaling to multi-node clusters.
 It is compatible with the E2B SDK and can create a hardware-isolated, fully serviceable sandbox in under 60ms with less than 5MB of memory overhead: https://github.com/TencentCloud/CubeSandbox

 RepoWise.
 Codebase intelligence for AI and humans - code health scores, auto-generated docs, git analytics, dead code detection, and architectural decisions via MCP: https://github.com/repowise-dev/repowise

+Orca is the ADE for working with a fleet of parallel agents.
+Run any coding agent with your own subscription.
+Available on desktop and mobile: https://github.com/stablyai/orca

 Give your AI agent eyes to see the entire internet.
 Read & search Twitter, Reddit, YouTube, GitHub, Bilibili, XiaoHongShu - one CLI, zero API fees: https://github.com/Panniantong/Agent-Reach